IMFTool/IMFTool/README.md

 ```

 > [!NOTE]
-> python is needed during the Qt build process
+> python is also required during the Qt build process

 #### Create a conan host profile